Stocks waver as market looks to end August in the green

-Stocks were wavering between small gains and losses in midday trading Thursday, as the market looks to close out August solidly in the green.
+Stocks were wavering between small gains and losses in afternoon trading Thursday, as the market looks to close out August solidly in the green.

-The S&P 500 index was up 0.1% as of 11:25 a.m.
+The S&P 500 index was relatively unchanged as of 1:01 p.m.
 Eastern after being down slightly most of the morning.
-The Dow Jones Industrial Average was up 0.1% and the Nasdaq composite was down 0.2%.
+The Dow Jones Industrial Average fell 11 points, or less than than 0.1%, to 35,388 and the Nasdaq composite was up less than 0.1%.

+Technology stocks were the biggest weight dragging down the benchmark S&P 500, despite more stocks rising than falling within the index.
+Banks and communication stocks made solid gains.

+Smaller company stocks were faring better than the broader market in a signal that investors were somewhat confident about continued economic growth.
+The Russell 2000 rose 0.4%.

+“The market is still really dealing and grappling with the question of what direction are we taking,” said Rob Haworth, senior investment strategist at U.S. Bank Wealth Management.

+Investors are gauging which areas of the market are poised to benefit in the coming months as supply constraints continue to hamper some industries while COVID-19 continues to threaten the economic recovery, he said.
+The uncertainty has contributed to shifting gains for services-oriented and industrial companies that typically do well in a growing economy.

-Despite the declines, the market is on pace to close out August on a positive note.
-The S&P 500 is up 3% in August, while the Nasdaq is up 3.9%.
+Despite the choppiness, the market is on pace to close out August on a positive note.
+The S&P 500 is up 3% in August, while the Nasdaq is up 4.1%.
 The benchmark S&P 500 is on track for its seventh straight monthly gain, which would be the longest such streak since early 2018.

 The market has been lifted by a number of factors this month.
 Corporate earnings came in much better than expected, giving investors confidence to pay premium prices for an already lofty market.
 Also the Federal Reserve has made it clear that it believes inflation will be temporary and any pullback of financial support from the central bank would be gradual.

-Energy prices declined for a second day, as fears of widespread devastation to U.S. oil and gas production in the Gulf of Mexico after Hurricane Ida appeared be overblown.
-Oil prices were down 0.5%, with similar declines in natural gas prices.
+Energy prices mostly declined for a second day, as fears of widespread devastation to U.S. oil and gas production in the Gulf of Mexico after Hurricane Ida appeared be overblown.
+Oil prices were down 0.4%, while natural gas prices rose 1.4%.

 The latest economic data showed once again the impact the delta variant of the coronavirus is having on the economy.
 Consumer confidence in August fell sharply to a reading of 113.8 compared to a reading of 125.1 in July.
 Economists has been expecting a reading of 124.0.
 Most of the decline was tied to the spread of the virus in the past month, which has inundated hospitals with patients and deaths are climbing again.